veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/menu.md

 6. Set the “MenuItemName” attribute of the second "Menu Item" component to “item2”.
 7. Set the “MenuItemName” attribute of the third "Menu Item" component to “item3”.
 8. Drag and drop the “Menu Button” component to the desired position and set “MenuName” attribute to “Menu” and “[matMenuTriggerFor]” attribute to “menu”.
+9. Save the changes.
-9. Now, when the “Menu” button is clicked, it will reveal the list of menu items (“item1”, “item2”, “item3”).
+10. Now, when the “Menu” button is clicked, it will reveal the list of menu items (“item1”, “item2”, “item3”).

 ## Associated Attributes
 - **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).